anim-michael-asante/Data-Science-Project/README.md

 Each project demonstrates my ability to clean data, engineer features, build models, and evaluate performance using standard metrics.

 ## Project Highlights
-- **Project 1** – Predictive modeling using [dataset name], including data cleaning, feature selection, and machine learning algorithms.
-- **Project 2** – Exploratory Data Analysis (EDA) and visualization using Python libraries like Pandas, Matplotlib, and Seaborn.
-- **Project 3** – Implementation of classification and regression models using Scikit-Learn and evaluation metrics such as accuracy, precision, and RMSE.
 - More projects coming soon…

 ## Technologies